rosasam17/RT5000/README.md

 <br>
 3. How quickly will the RT5000 be expected to make this recipe?
 <br>
-4. What tools have the RT5000 used prior to making a chicken soup?
+4. What type of cookware would you like the RT5000 to use?
 <br>
-5. What type of material is the RT5000 made of?
-Will it be water and heat resistent in case of any mishaps?
+5. Would you like vegetarian/ vegan options?
 <br>
 6. Will we need to program RT5000 to cleanup directly after the soup is made?
 <br>
-7. How many serving sizes will RT5000 be able to produce at once?
+7. How many serving sizes would you like the RT5000 to be able to produce at once?
 <br>
 8. Would you want a simple chicken soup with or without noodles?
 <br>
-9. Would you want extra toppings for this salad?
+9. Would you want extra toppings for this soup?
 If so, which ones?
 <br>
 10. What types of seasonings would this recipie require?
 </details>